kstenerud/dogma/kbnf.md

 ### Macro

-A macro is a type of nonterminal that accepts parameters, which are bound to local [variables](#variables) for use within the macro.
+A macro is essentially a symbol that accepts parameters, which are bound to local [variables](#variables) for use within the macro.
+The macro's contents are written like regular rules, but also have access to the injected local variables.

 ```kbnf
 macro                  = identifier_restricted '(' TOKEN_SEP param_name (ARG_SEP param_name)* TOKEN_SEP ')';